Thailand — Visa Exemption (60 Days Ending, 30 Days Ahead)

 The rule — and why it exists

-Thailand admits eligible passport holders visa-free for up to 60 days per visit, a limit that became effective on 15 July 2024.
+Until the 2026 revision takes effect, Thailand admits eligible passport holders visa-free for up to 60 days per visit, a limit in force since 15 July 2024.
 Two features define it:

 - Per-visit, not annual.
 Each admission grants a fresh allowance of up to 60 days.
 There is no cumulative yearly ceiling baked into the scheme.